Home

 A pale woman in her 30s with sideswept short blue hair and glasses.
 She's standing at a train station and smiling slightly.
 Her shirt reads "Occupy Mars" with a series of pictures of Mars turning from red to blue, with an open green flannel shirt over it.

 My early influences were Star Trek, Dungeons and Dragons, C. S. Lewis, J. R. R. Tolkien, and the Catholic Church.
 As I got older, I got into Anne McCaffrey, Piers Anthony, and Isaac Asimov.
-And then into a cult, at which point I had to give up all books and music for awhile.
-But did you know that you can simply go to imaginary worlds in your mind if you really need to?
-Sometimes I really needed to, and they were there for me.
+I love science and literature too much to pick just one.

 Stuff I like to write about includes history (especially medieval), science, magic, family, duty, religion, discovery, feminism, and the human spirit breaking out of the different prisons people devise for it.
 I don’t like my work to be preachy, but all of these things are part of the human (or, sometimes, the alien or dragon) experience.